The Ann Arbor chapter of Jack and Jill, Inc was installed in 1978. We are mothers, supporting a mission to enrich our youth.

 - May-2016 Tracy Flowers assumes Presidency of the Ann Arbor Chapter.

 - August-2016: Chapter excellence awards are presented by Midwestern Region.
-Dorian Moore is recognized as outstanding member, Linda Edwards is recognized as outstanding associate and Tracy Flowers is recognized as outstanding officer at the 2016 National Convention.
+Dorian Moore is recognized as outstanding member, Linda Edwards-Brown is recognized as outstanding associate and Tracy Flowers is recognized as outstanding officer at the 2016 National Convention.

 LOCAL CHAPTER BOUNDARIES